Smarter Work HQ

 Strengths

-• Generates blog outlines, product descriptions, and ad copy in seconds from a single prompt
+• Generates full-length ad copy, blog intros, product descriptions, and email campaigns from single prompts in seconds

 Weaknesses